mheap/github-show-actions/README.md

 ```bash
 github-show-actions --target <org>
 ```

+> You can pass the `--format json` flag to see the raw data

 To get the same information, but group by the action name/version instead you can use the `--group` flag: